mcfly-io/generator-mcfly/README.md

-gulp browserify     # Generate a bundle.js file gulp style          # Generate a main.css file gulp browsersync    # Creates a browser-sync server, it will display its url, it watches for js / css / scss / html file changes and inject automatically the change in the browser
+gulp browserify     # Generate a bundle.js file gulp style          # Generate a main.css file gulp browsersync    # Creates a browser-sync server, it will display its url, it watches for js / css / scss / html file changes and inject automatically the change in the browser gulp dist           # Distribute the application gulp cordova:image  # Generate the cordova icons and splashs
 ```

 The gulp tasks share a constant file located at `gulp/common/constants.js`.
 Feel free to modify it to your project needs.
+The constants are resolved against the `--target` option.
+The default value for `--target` is `app`.

 ## Browserify and namespaces
 At the heart of the generator we use `browserify` to bundle together the client javascript files.